How much regulation do we need from genomes to society?: Discussion

-The greater scaling exponents of biological systems do not necessarily imply biological systems are less efficient than socioeconomic ones.
-Creating compartmentalization and structure in biology is expensive---intricate physical structures need to be developed to separate the cell nuclei from the rest.
+It is critical to note that the greater scaling exponents of biological systems do not imply that biological systems are less efficient than socioeconomic ones.
+Our framework shows that for small systems, compartments are too expensive, and it is better to simply add regulators in a superlinear fashion.
+Compartmentalization and structure in biology is expensive---intricate physical structures need to be developed and maintained and this is only beneficial after a critical size.
 Extending this idea, complex physical infrastructure also needs to be developed to enable organs in animals, where genes only get expressed in a certain tissue.
 While bacteria need to carry a rapidly increasing number of regulatory genes with increasing size, they save on the energetic cost of creating compartmentalization within the cell.
 In comparison, developing structure in social systems does not necessarily incur a physical cost.
 For example, a company's CEO can decide to create a new division in the company without employing new physical separations between divisions, and the re-organization can be accomplished in a matter of weeks.
 Humans are also naturally creatures of groups with limited social capacity, making modularity a common characteristic in many social systems, even decentralized ones such as cities.
 Indeed, the social interactions scale with $N^{1.2}$ according to phone network data \cite{schlapfer2014scaling}, which is far from the $N^2$ null prediction for a completely well-mixed group.